-Healthcare professionals in hospitals use infusion pumps to deliver medications in the patient’s body in a controlled manner.
+Healthcare professionals in hospitals use an infusion pump to deliver medications to the patient’s body in a controlled manner.
 The increase in the number of patients admitted to ICUs and the rise in chronic diseases are the major factors increasing the market share of the hospital segment.
 The availability of skilled healthcare professionals with high knowledge and expertise in the infusion pump technology has attracted patients to hospitals than other healthcare providers, thereby the segment growth.

 INSIGHTS BY GEOGRAPHY

-North America is leading the global infusion pumps market.
-The US and Canada accounted for a share of 92% and 8%, respectively, in North America in 2019.
-In the US, a high percentage of people suffering from liver cancers have been reinforcing the demand for infusion pumps.
+North America is leading the global infusion pump market.
+The US and Canada markets include a share of 92% and 8%, respectively, in North America in 2019.
+In the US, a high percentage of people suffering from liver cancers have been reinforcing the demand for the infusion pump.

-The region is witnessing a steady growth of infusion pumps due to the growing geriatric population and the increasing prevalence of several lifestyle-related diseases.
-However, one of the important reasons for the dominance of North America in the global market is infusion pumps are covered by insurance companies.
-This factor is positively affecting market growth.
+The region is witnessing a steady growth of infusion pump due to the growing geriatric population and the increasing prevalence of several lifestyle-related diseases.
+However, one of the important reasons for the dominance of North America in the global market is infusion pump are covered by insurance companies.
+This factor is positively affecting the market growth.

 INSIGHTS BY VENDORS

-The global infusion pumps market share is fragmented by the presence of several global, regional, and domestic vendors.
-B. Braun Melsungen, Baxter, BD, Fresenius Kabi, ICU Medical, Medtronic, and Smiths Medical are leading vendors.
-Most key vendors are focused on developing and commercializing infusion pumps catering to several requirements of end-users.
-They have also increased their R&D investment to develop new products and streamline and improve error-free equipment.
-Hence, the market is witnessing the development of highly advanced and innovative infusion pumps, especially insulin pumps.
+The global infusion pump market share is fragmented by the presence of several global, regional, and domestic vendors.
+B. Braun Melsungen, Baxter International, BD, Fresenius Kabi, ICU Medical, Medtronic, and Smiths Medical are the infusion pump market leaders.
+Most key vendors are focused on developing and commercializing infusion pump catering to several requirements of end-users.
+They have also increased their R&D investment to develop new product launches and streamline and improve error-free equipment.
+Hence, the market is witnessing the development of a highly advanced and innovative infusion pump, especially insulin infusion pumps.

-The global infusion pumps market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:
+The global infusion pump market analysis report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments: